 The thing to remember is that energy levels alone are only one component of adrenal fatigue.
 It’s possible to improve energy levels and feel like the adrenal fatigue is getting better, but not have any change in these symptoms.
 If you do notice your energy levels increasing, but your tolerance remains unchanged, you may not actually be recovering, but may only be masking an underlying issue.
 The body's capacity to tolerate temperature variations is another indicator of adrenal function.

 These symptoms of adrenal fatigue can be quite problematic, especially in the advanced stages of the problem.
 They should also not be ignored.
 Understanding the physiology behind the symptoms makes you more aware of what is going on with your body.
 Making sure to talk to a knowledgeable provider who can help you regulate your temperature by going to the root of the problem is the key to long-term recovery success.

 Poor temperature regulation is one of the most common adrenal fatigue symptoms.
 Unfortunately, it can be very difficult to manage if you live in an area that experiences a wide range of temperatures.
-Temperature ups and downs aren't something you can completely avoid, which means you'll need to learn to manage it instead to avoid complications like adrenal crashes.
+But you can't completely avoid this experience, which means that you need to learn how to manage it to avoid adrenal crashes.
 Here's how: